China militarises islands built in South China Sea

 China has fully militarised at least three of several islands it built in the disputed South China Sea, arming them with anti-ship and anti-aircraft missile systems, laser and jamming equipment and fighter jets in an increasingly aggressive move that threatens all nations operating nearby, a top US military commander said.

-"I think, over the past 20 years, we've witnessed the largest military buildup since World War II by the PRC," Aquilino told The Associated Press in an interview, using the initials of China's formal name.
+"I think, over the past 20 years, we've witnessed the largest military buildup since World War II by the PRC," Aquilino told AP, using the initials of China's formal name.
 "They have advanced all their capabilities and that build-up of weaponisation is destabilising to the region."

 "China has sovereignty over the Spratly islands, as well as surrounding maritime areas.
 Stay away immediately to avoid misjudgment," one of the stern radio messages said in a veiled threat.